Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

 \begin{remark} Note that this corollary would follow directly from Theorem~\ref{roma thm} if we had available the hoped-for function-sheaf dictionary for traces of Frobenius on categories of $\ell$-adic sheaves (Remark~\ref{trace of F}).
 After this paper was complete Xinwen Zhu informed us that Hemo and he have a direct argument for this corollary, see the forthcoming~\cite{hemo zhu}.
 Combined with Bezrukavnikov's theorem and Theorem~\ref{BNP thm} this gives an alternative argument for the identification of $\Haff_q$ with the Ext algebra of the coherent Springer sheaf. \end{remark}

-The results of~\cite{BNP} (based on the technical results of~\cite{BNP2}) provide an affine analog of the results of~\cite{BN character, BFO} for finite Hecke categories and (thanks to Theorem~\ref{roma thm}) a spectral description of the full decategorification of $\Hcat$ (statement (1) is directly taken from~\cite{BNP}, and statements (2)-(4) follow immediately from the same techniques).
+The results of~\cite{BNP} (based on the technical results of~\cite{BNP2}) provide an affine analog of the results of~\cite{BN character, BFO} for finite Hecke categories and (thanks to Theorem~\ref{roma thm}) a spectral description of the full decategorification of $\Hcat$.
+Statement (1) is directly taken from Theorem 4.4.1 in \cite{BNP}, statements (2)-(3) follow immediately from the same techniques and Theorem 3.8.5 of \cite{GKRV} (see Theorems \ref{trace theorem} and \ref{convolution category trace} and Lemma \ref{traceSpringerSheaf}), and the absence of a singular support condition is discussed in Remark \ref{no sing supp}.